 Netsafe LIVE are free online safety events for schools and parents.
-The events are held around the country from the Far North to Invercargill with Netsafe’s Education Advisors Anjie Webster and Pauline Spence talking about the risks, challenges and opportunities of digital technology, and looking at practical ways to support young people as they navigate the online world.
-Check below to see if we are coming to your area soon.
+The events are held around the country from the Far North to Invercargill with Netsafe’s Education Advisor Pauline Spence who talks about the risks, challenges and opportunities of digital technology, and looks at practical ways to support young people as they navigate the online world.
+Check below to see if Netsafe are coming to your area soon.

 If your school, CoL, Kahui Ako or cluster of schools is interested in hosting a Netsafe LIVE event, or would like more information please email us at email@example.com

 Learning and Leading in a Changing Landscape – a whole school approach to digital citizenship, online safety and wellbeing.

 Schools are increasingly challenged by the complexities of preparing young people for the digital world.
 This session will explore seven key areas for strategic oversight of online safety, citizenship and wellbeing preparation and begin to use these to review current practices.